Quality assessment is imperative in order to make good, timely permanency decisions with families and children.

 - whether the child can safely remain in the home or requires a care arrangement.

-To assist with the decision-making process, refer to Permanency: Case planning
+To assist with the decision-making process, refer to the Concurrent case planning section.

 Individual and family circumstances relating to each child will also be used in the decision-making process, including: